exxeleron/enterprise-components/README.md

 - Service Orientation - low TCO and well behaved integration functionality silos
 - Low Maintenance - robustness and automation built-in

-Customers building their kdb+ architectures with `enterprise-components` benefit from:
+Customers building their `kdb+` architectures with `enterprise-components` benefit from:
 - reduced time-to-market cycles due to the wide set of supported features available out-of-the-box
-- efficiently managed operational risks due to proven kdb+ design principles
+- efficiently managed operational risks due to proven `kdb+` design principles
 - simpler architectures due to consistent system design and system operations
-- motivated kdb+ teams focusing on core business requirements rather than basic infrastructure functionality
+- motivated `kdb+` teams focusing on core business requirements rather than basic infrastructure functionality

 ### Key features
-`enterprise-components` provide an optimized set of building blocks that can get quickly assembled into complex kdb+ deployments.
+`enterprise-components` provide an optimized set of building blocks that can get quickly assembled into complex `kdb+` deployments.

 ![Overview](doc/img/Slide3.PNG)

-Building blocks are based on common foundation - set of libraries built on top of q.
-The libraries are unifying and facilitating usage of various q resources.
+Building blocks are based on common foundation - set of libraries built on top of `q`.
+The libraries are unifying and facilitating usage of various `q` resources.
 New building blocks can be easily created by using these libraries which enable development process and allow natural integration with the rest of the system.

 ![Overview](doc/img/Slide4.PNG)